 A player has probability 0.4 of winning a single game.
 What is his probability of winning a 'best of 15 games' tournament?

 Can you work out which spinners were used to generate the frequency charts?

 Two bags contain different numbers of red and blue marbles.
 A marble is removed from one of the bags.
 The marble is blue.
 What is the probability that it was removed from bag A?

 This article, for students and teachers, is mainly about probability, the mathematical way of looking at random chance.

 Heads or Tails - the prize doubles until you win it.
-How much would
+How much would you pay to play?

 A maths-based Football World Cup simulation for teachers and students to use.

 Are these statistical statements sometimes, always or never true?
 Or it is impossible to say?